-The Lion's Head DWS currently (in 2020) services approximately 390 connections in the Northern Bruce Peninsula area.
-The 390 connections are comprised of residential, industrial and commercial users (including multiple dwellings, apartments and motels) varying in size and usage.
+The Lion's Head DWS currently (in 2025) services approximately 402 connections in the Northern Bruce Peninsula area (up from 390 in 2020).
+The 402 connections are comprised of 388 residential and 14 commercial users (including multiple dwellings, apartments and motels) varying in size and usage.
 The majority of these connections, however, are residential users with 5/8" or 3/4" connections.
 All users of the DWS are charged a base flat rate as well as a metered rate (per $m^3$ ).
 It has been assumed for this Financial Plan that the same rate structure will be applied for the duration of the study period.

-The proposed water flat and metered rates charged to consumers can be found in Figure 3.1 & Figure 3.2, respectively.
-It includes historical costing from the past few years as well as the proposed rates moving forward.
-There were no rate increases from 2018 to 2020.
-After evaluation of the system's financial needs, a 2.0% rate increase from 2021 to the end of the study period is recommended.
-As the water rates steadily increase, the revenues generated will eventually pay off accrued expenditures and outstanding debt.
-Any surplus obtained through the water rates would be allocated to the Water System Reserve Fund.
-The water charges through direct billings were calculated by projecting forward from 2019 while assuming an increase of two units per year and a water rate increase of 2.0% on both the flat and metered rates from 2021 onward.
+The proposed water flat and metered rates charged to consumers can be found in Figure 3.1.
+The most recent rate increase was for 5% and this rate increase is expected to continue for the next several years in the planning period.
+After evaluation of the system's financial needs, a 5.0% rate increase during the planning period would be helpful in minimizing the projected operating debt that the system may accrew in the study period.
+As the water rates steadily increase, the excess revenues will aid in the build-up of the water system's reserve.
+The water charges through direct billings were calculated by projecting forward from 2024 while assuming an increase of two units per year and a water rate increase of 5.0% on both the flat and metered rates from 2024 onward.